 May 6, 2019; Colorlines

-When industry comes to a new location, many only talk about the jobs it’ll bring.
-However, when the impact on the lives and well-being of the residents is taken into account, the picture painted may look less appealing and more dangerous—even fatal.
+When industry comes to a new location, many talk only about the jobs it will bring.
+However, when the impact on the lives and well-being of the residents is taken into account, the picture may look more dangerous—even fatal.